mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/karma-in-buddhism-part-1" target="_blank">*Listen to part 1 on mnzencenter.org*</a>
 </p>

-**Katagiri Roshi**: Are you familiar with the term *karma*?
+**Katagiri Roshi:** Are you familiar with the term *karma*?
 I think karma is a big subject; you have to consider it in your whole life.
 It’s a very important subject in order to find the solution of our problem of life and death: [the problem] related with whether the other world exists or not, [and] related with the present situation of human life, how we should live.
 So *karma* in Buddhism requires of us the very careful, serious research of human life for the long run.

 [Karma is] very complicated.
 We don’t understand *exactly* what it means.
 But Buddhist teaching gives us a certain hint, in order to know the overall picture of our life, related with the past, present, and future.
 So I don’t think it’s necessary to get a definite answer what karma means, but I think you should get a certain feeling – a *practical* feeling, through your body and mind, through your everyday life.